-Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of Family' Op-Ed
+Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of The Family' Op-Ed

-Wednesday night, New York Sen. Kirsten Gillibrand blasted Joe Biden for a 1980s position on the Child Tax Credit and a comment he wrote about the "deterioration of the family."
+Wednesday night, New York Sen. Kirsten Gillibrand blasted Joe Biden for a 1980s position on the child care tax credit and a comment he wrote about the "deterioration of the family."

 "I want to address the vice president directly.
-When the Senate was debating middle class affordability for childcare, he wrote an op-ed.
+When the Senate was debating middle-class affordability for child care, he wrote an op-ed.
 He voted against it, the only vote.
-But, when he — he wrote an op-ed, was that he believed that women working outside the home would, 'Create the deterioration of family.'
-He also said that women who were working outside the home were, 'Avoiding responsibility.'"
+But, when he — he wrote an op-ed, was that he believed that women working outside the home would create the 'deterioration' of family.
+He also said that women who were working outside the home were avoiding 'responsibility.' "

-In the exchange, Gillibrand talked about being a working mom needing childcare and Biden spoke about raising his children as a single dad.
+In the exchange, Gillibrand talked about being a working mom needing child care, and Biden spoke about raising his children as a single dad.

-Gillibrand continued, directed at Biden: "Am I, serving in Congress, resulting in the deterioration of family because I had access to quality, affordable daycare?
+Gillibrand continued, directed at Biden: "Am I, serving in Congress, resulting in the deterioration of family because I had access to quality, affordable day care?
 I just want to know what he meant when he said that."

 Gillibrand: "What did you mean when you said when a woman works outside the home it's resulting in 'the deterioration of family'?"— CNN (@CNN) August 1, 2019